berkinkinay/dev.-jokes-API/README.md

-# Fetching data from random joke API url💻
+# Fetch data from random joke API url💻
 `This is about data fetching with axios in React with a custom useFetch Hook and different variables in it.`

 ## Used Techs 🥰